abaljeu/fancy-file-editor/docs/plans.md

 - [x] c.
 Implement column insertion.  {Tab} at the end cell of a line will add a tab.
 - [x] d.
 Implement column deletion.  {Backspace} at the beginning of the last cell of a line will delete a tab.
 - [x] e. {Backspace} if a line is empty will delete the newline.
+- [x] f.
+Amendment to b.  like in Excel, when Enter is used, it should bring us to the column of the first data on the previous line.
+This means if the line starts with tabs, we add matching tabs.
 - [ ] Handle dynamic table resizing
 - [ ] Add context menus for table operations